-The survey in 2013 started from Nuuk on 06 June.
-The first cruise occupied stations from Nuuk north to Disko Bay having occupied 96 stations in 18 days.
-The second cruise occupied 60 stations in 12 days in Vaigat, north to the survey limit, and west of Disko on its way back south, the northern area being less densely sampled and steaming times longer.
-The second cruise was accompanied by a crew engaged in taking photographs of the sea bottom to investigate the long-term effects of trawling on bottom ecosystems, who used the ship at night when the survey was suspended.
+The survey in 2014 started from Nuuk on 06 June.
+The first cruise occupied stations from Nuuk north to Disko Bay having occupied 135 stations in 19 days.
+The second cruise occupied 66 stations in 14 days in Vaigat, north to the survey limit, and west of Disko on its way back south, the northern area being less densely sampled and steaming times longer.

-The third cruise started from Nuuk on 13 July to occupy stations south to the southern limit of the survey and occupied 59 stations at 16 days until July the 28.
+The third cruise started from Nuuk on 11 July to occupy stations south to the southern limit of the survey and occupied 68 stations at 14 days until July the 24.